 Finally, alternative explanations for the severity of election manipulation rely on principal-agent and coordination problems among low-level election-manipulating agents.
 The classic account holds that agents fear punishment if their patron loses the election, which causes manipulation to fall as competitiveness increases (Rundlett and Svolik 2016).
 However, this formalization overlooks the possibility that agents may face legal risks even if their patrons remain in office.
 To date there is no systematic study of judicial proceedings against individuals accused of violating electoral law; they are, however, well documented by journalists and election monitors.
 In Russia, for example, the ruling party found over 1,000 of its agents subject to judicial penalties after the 2016 election (Tikhonova 2016)—an outcome that is all the more remarkable given that Russia is a relatively low-competition regime, with relatively low de facto judicial independence (Linzer and Staton 2015).
 This suggests that principal-agent problems may be intensified as agents bear greater risk of legal exposure—a point which existing theory overlooks.

-Theory: de jure independence, strategic pressure, and election manipulation
+Theory: De Jure Independence, Strategic Pressure, and Election Manipulation

 As discussed above, creating the formal space for judicial independence in non-democracies includes risks as well as benefits for ruling parties.
 In particular, greater de jure independence increases opportunities for opposition-oriented actors to press their case in court, even when they believe they are unlikely to win.
 Opposition groups may take cases to court to raise publicity around an issue (Dotan and Hofnung 2005; McCann 1994), to protest against the authorities (Dor and Hofnung 2006), or to push the incumbent to make concessions between elections (Chernykh 2014).
 Such strategic litigation can be especially useful for imposing a cost on the regime when the policy domain is an issue—like election fraud, or corruption—which the government cannot defend on the merits (Aydın-Çakır 2014).
 For individual candidates, casting doubt on an election result in court can be a way of retaining political credibility for future races (Kerr and Wahman 2021).
 As a result, multiple actors can have incentives to take election-manipulation cases to court, even if they expect the case to fail.